 Your completed application to graduate must be received no later than two weeks before the commencement ceremony.
 Review the graduation and commencement key dates carefully.

-- Conferral date indicated on your application to graduate.
+- The conferral date indicated on your application to graduate.

-- This also means: you cannot walk a semester earlier than your graduate date.
+- This also means: you cannot walk a semester earlier than your graduation date.

 - The assigned date and time designated to your college or department.